-Our tour starts on the island of Ostrow Tumski, the oldest part of the city and the capital of the early Polish state in the 10th century, with the Archcathedral Basilica of St. Peter and St. Paul, the oldest cathedral in Poland (as Pope John Paul II used to say: “this is where Poland started”) and the Gothic Church of the Most Holy Virgin Mary, built in the 15th century.
+The tour starts on the island of Ostrow Tumski, the oldest part of the city.
+This place was the capital of the early Polish state in the 10th century.
+What is a must to see here?
+The Archcathedral Basilica of St. Peter and St. Paul, the oldest cathedral in Poland (as Pope John Paul II used to say: “this is where Poland started”) and the Gothic Church of the Most Holy Virgin Mary, built in the 15th century.

-To make the tour more interesting, we will take in the end of the day to the old brewery and the remains of a Prussian fort, modernized several years ago through a new glass and steel structure, creating today a unique shopping, artistic and business center.
-Don’t spend all your money!
+To make the tour more enjoyable, you will visit the old brewery and the remains of a Prussian fort at the end of the day.
+It was modernized several years ago through a new glass and steel structure, creating today a unique shopping, artistic, and business center.
+Be careful and don’t spend all your money!